 Our club is largely a volunteer organization.
 We encourage every member to be involved in committee assignments, and it’s through those efforts we remain vital and successful.

 ReciprocityFull reciprocity is available to all FCYC members with a current membership card from their respective club.
-An 18% service charge will be added to meal and bar checks and the bill sent to your club.
+An 20% service charge will be added to meal and bar checks and the bill sent to your club.
 Additional gratuities may not be added to charges--cash tipping only.
 Reservations may sometimes be restricted for special events at the club.